Skip to content

 • reports render failures through the file render result

-Skipping unchanged output avoids unnecessary timestamp updates and downstream reloads.
+Skipping unchanged output avoids unnecessary timestamp updates.

 TemplateEngine supports TOML-driven template processing.